zwdzwd/sesame/README.md

 install_github("zwdzwd/sesame")
 ```

 See the [package vignettes](https://github.com/zwdzwd/sesame/blob/master/vignettes/sesame.Rmd) for usage and examples.
-See [data package](https://github.com/zwdzwd/sesameData) for annotation and example data.
+It also has a depended [data package](https://github.com/zwdzwd/sesameData) for annotation and example data.

 ## Bugs

 Bug reports are appreciated.
-Register issues at the sesame [issue tracker](http://github.com/zwdzwd/sesame/issues)
+Register issues at the SeSAMe [issue tracker](http://github.com/zwdzwd/sesame/issues)

 ## About